cherhchen/RNA-Folding-ML/README.md

 | Data exploration, cleaning, and visualization      |   Pandas, Matplotlib, NumPy   |
 | Model training         |   Tensorflow, Keras, scikit-learn  |

+Register for a Kaggle account and download the dataset listed above before running the project.

 ## LSTM Model
 The LSTM model can be found in the notebook `lstm_model.ipynb`.
 NumPy, Pandas, Matplotlib, scikit-learn, Tensorflow, and Keras are used.